 - Disadvantage: Rock wool is more expensive and not as common as other insulating materials.

-- Advantage: Good for enclosing and insulating existing walls, abnormally shaped areas, or working around obstructions.
+- Advantage: Sprayed/foamed materials are excellent for enclosing and insulating existing walls, abnormally shaped areas, or working around obstructions.
+They are also energy efficient.

-- Disadvantage: Spray foam isn’t very thick and contracts with age, pulling away from framing.
+- Disadvantage: Liquid polyurethane foam isn’t very thick and contracts with age, pulling away from the framing.

 - Installation: Small quantities come in spray containers, but if you need large quantities, you may have to purchase a pressurized sprayer.